elastisys/compliantkubernetes-apps/migration/v0.43/README.md

     ./bin/ck8s upgrade wc v0.43 apply
     ```

+1. The config for `.hnc.excludedExtraNamespaces` has been moved to `.hnc.excludedNamespaces`.
+As such aliases used for `.hnc.excludedExtraNamespaces` in `$CK8S_CONFIG_PATH/wc-config.yaml` may be overwritten to the actual values, and need to be manually replaced with the alias again if desired.

 1. If Tekton is enabled, ensure to add appropriate network policies that allow traffic from Tekton to OpenSearch.

     To check if the tekton is enabled, run the following command